 - Help residents connect to Wi-Fi and Ethernet internet in their residence hall

-- Help residents connect to our Cable TV service
+- Help residents connect to our Cable and Xfinity on Campus TV services

 - Assist and educate residents in a one-on-one environment, by phone, email, or visiting resident rooms

 - Work in a group environment where everyone contributes their individual talents to accomplish the group’s goals

 - If interested, continuing to troubleshoot resident internet connections on an as-needed, volunteer basis in the residence halls

 - If interested, representing ResTek at Hall Council meetings on a volunteer basis

 - Other tasks and projects as assigned

 Interns move into their on-campus residence halls on the Wednesday, September 19th, before the rest of our on-campus students move in.
 That evening there is a welcome meal and orientation, training starts the next morning, continues through noon on Saturday.
 Work shifts, scheduled around school-related and other activities, begin on Sunday morning, and continue through the Sunday, September 30th.
 Select Interns will be offered the option to work beyond the 30th, if we continue to have a high level of demand for support.

 Wage and Hours

 The wage for the Internship is $11.50 per hour.
 Interns can expect to train and work up to 40 hours thru Sunday, September 23rd, and are then expected to work 15-19 hours from the 24th thru the 30th, with hours scheduled around school and other commitments.